“I’ve got the guts to die. What I want to know is, have you got the guts to live?”

 In a February 2018 interview with Colorado Public Radio, Costen said: “I’ve been living by my wits for a very long time.
 There hasn’t been a month in my life that I haven’t thought, ‘So what’s going to happen tomorrow?
 Am I going to step out into space?
 Am I going to fall?’
 So far, it hasn’t happened.”

 Video: Watch Russell Costen in Hair:

-Costen was born May 15, 1945, in Boston, and was raised in near poverty.
+Costen was born May 15, 1939, in Queens, N.Y.
 He began acting in his youth, inspired by an English teacher who took his students to New York City to see plays and movies.
 After seeing Shakespeare’s Julius Caesar, Costen and his friends staged their own version of the play, wearing their mothers’ white sheets for togas.
 Costen was hooked on performing.

 He graduated from St. John’s University in Jamaica, N.Y., with degrees in English, speech and drama.
 He then joined the U.S. Army and was assigned to teach English in San Juan, Puerto Rico.
 While there, he played Walter Lee Younger in a military production of A Raisin in the Sun that was attended by West Side Story composer Leonard Bernstein.

 “Russell was a bit of a throwback in that he was a classically trained actor with a wealth of experience, but he also had a huge heart and spirit that came through in his technique,” said McCarl.